Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 Cheapest Cities in Japan to Live

 Now, let’s discuss the cheapest cities in Japan to live in.
-Keep in mind the cities mentioned above are all excellent destinations to visit, but if you’re an expat/digital nomad looking to move to Japan, you’ll want to relocate to a liveable city.
+Keep in mind that the cities mentioned above are all excellent destinations to visit.

 For a city to be considered liveable, it must be fairly developed, offer many grocery stores/shops, things to do, amenities, access to healthcare, and be somewhat near an airport.

 Sapporo — Those who enjoy nature will love the lifestyle in Sapporo, a city known for its natural beauty.
-It’s a rather safe city to live in, and you can find rental deals on apartments here.
+It’s a relatively safe city to live in, and you can find rental deals on apartments here.

 Is Japan Cheap to Live in?